-It is naturally tough due to its leanness, so slow cooking helps to soften its connective tissues and make it easier to eat.
+Due to its leanness, goat meat is naturally tough, so slow cooking helps to soften its connective tissues and make it easier to eat.
+Oven roasting the goat meat enhances its bold flavors and results in an incredibly savory dish.

-Where can I buy Goat meat?
+Where Can I Buy Goat Meat?

 Goat meat is not commonly found in local grocery stores in the United States, so you might have to do a little hunting.